Immune response

 An immune response is a physiological reaction which occurs within an organism in the context of inflammation for the purpose of defending against exogenous factors.
 These include a wide variety of different toxins, viruses, intra- and extracellular bacteria, protozoa, helminths, and fungi which could cause serious problems to the health of the host organism if not cleared from the body.

 In addition, there are other forms of immune response.
 For example, harmless exogenous factors (such as pollen and food components) can trigger allergy; latex and metals are also known allergens.

 A transplanted tissue (for example, blood) or organ can cause graft-versus-host disease.
 A type of immune reactivity known as Rh disease can be observed in pregnant women.
 These special forms of immune response are classified as hypersensitivity.
 Another special form of immune response is antitumor immunity.

-In general, there are two branches of the immune response, the innate and the adaptive, which work together to protect against pathogens.
+In general, there are two branches of the immune response, created by the innate immune system and the adaptive immune system respectively, which work together to protect against pathogens.
 Both branches engage humoral and cellular components.